Ambal Brahmapureeswarar Temple

 Ambal Brahmapureeswarar Temple(அம்பல் பிரமபுரீசுவரர் கோயில்) is a Hindu temple located at Ambal in Tiruvarur district, Tamil Nadu, India.
 Now the place is known as Koilpatthu.
 The historical name of the place is Punnakavanam.
 The presiding deity Shiva is worshipped as Brahmapureeswarar and his consort Parvati as Poonguzhalammai.
 Ampal Brahmapureeswarar is revered in the 7th century Tamil Saiva canonical workTevaram and classified as Paadal Petra Sthalam, the 275 temples revered in the canon.
 The temple is believed to be the last among the sixty maadakoil built by Kochengat Chola.

 The temple has a three-tiered rajagopuram, the entrance tower and all the shrines are enclosed in rectangular walls.
 The temple has four daily rituals at various times from 6:00 a.m. to 8 p.m., and three yearly festivals on its calendar, namely Margazhi Tiruvathirai during the Tamil month of Margazhi (December - January), Kodabisheakam during Chittirai (April - May) and Aipassi Annabishekam during Aippassi (October - November) being the most prominent.
 The temple is maintained and administered by the Hindu Religious and Endowment Board of the Government of Tamil Nadu.

 Legend

 As per Hindu legend, the god Brahma was cursed by Shiva to be a swan.
 He worshipped Shiva in the temple to regain his original form.
-Brahma is believed to been propitiated from his curse, after have taken a holy dip in Annam Poigai, the temple tank, before worshipping Shiva.
+Brahma is believed to have been propitiated from his curse, after having taken a holy dip in Annam Poigai, the temple tank, before worshipping Shiva.
 As per another legend, Ganesha in the temple is known as Patikkacupu Pillayar as he is believed to have offered a padi (a measuring tool) to the ruling king of the region named Nantan during a famine.
 Shiva is also believed to have been worshiped by the love-god Kamadeva.